Austinmer

 Austinmer demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Austinmer is significantly higher than broader benchmarks.
-As of the latest data, 51.2% of residents aged 15 years or older hold university qualifications, compared to 21.3% in the Rest of NSW and 25.2% in the SA4 region.
-This gives the area a substantial educational advantage.
-Bachelor degrees are most common at 30.0%, followed by postgraduate qualifications (16.0%) and graduate diplomas (5.2%).
+Educational attainment in Austinmer is notably high, with 51.2% of residents aged 15 and above holding university qualifications.
+This compares to 21.3% in the rest of NSW and 25.2% in the SA4 region.
+Bachelor degrees are most prevalent at 30.0%, followed by postgraduate qualifications (16.0%) and graduate diplomas (5.2%).
+Vocational credentials are also common, with 26.4% of residents aged 15 and above holding such qualifications - advanced diplomas account for 10.9%, while certificates make up 15.5%.

-Trade and technical skills are also prominent, with 26.4% of residents holding vocational credentials – advanced diplomas (10.9%) and certificates (15.5%).
-Educational participation is notably high in the area, with 29.7% of residents currently enrolled in formal education.
+Educational participation is high, with 29.7% of residents currently enrolled in formal education.
 This includes 10.0% in primary education, 7.8% in secondary education, and 6.4% pursuing tertiary education.

 Frequently Asked Questions - Education